yogeshmpandey/yogeshmpandey.github.io/_posts/2018-01-28-Backpacking-Europe-Innsbruck.md

 Innsbruck is a colourful, picturesque city nestled in the Austrian Alps.
 Its biggest draw is its location.
 Innsbruck sits in a valley and is surrounded by enormous, snow-capped mountains.
 This is a city with endless views, Sitting between Germany and Italy in Austria.
 This is the place that gives Switzerland shame in terms of the Natural beauty.

 <img src="https://i.imgur.com/p7ppBk6.jpg" alt="Innsbruck">
->Hills of  Garmish Paterkirchen Germany
+>Hills of  Garmisch Partenkirchen Germany

 On Saturday, I was bored and wanted to escape the slow life of our suburb in Munich, So I called my friend and the plan was in place for the next day for Innsbruck.
 The weather was sunny, a perfect day to visit the queen of Alps.
 We started in the morning and reached Innsbruck around 10 am.